2023 Sexual Misconduct Advisory Committee Report

-- A Title IX coordinator from an insitution of higher education
+A Title IX coordinator from an institution of higher education

 Federal Action Regarding Title IX Rules

 On Friday, Nov.
-16, 2018, the U.S. Deparment of Education announced a new, proposed Title IX rule related to campus sexual misconduct after previously rescinding 2011 Obama administration guidance.
+16, 2018, the U.S. Department of Education announced a new, proposed Title IX rule related to campus sexual misconduct after previously rescinding 2011 Obama administration guidance.
 The Department’s proposed Title IX rule was open for public comment for 60 days from the date of publication in the Federal Register.
-States are currently waiting for guidance on the proposed rule changes.
+The final Title IX rules were released on May 6, 2020.In mid-August 2020, the US Department of Education launched a new web page which provides resources for students and institutions of higher education regarding the Title IX rule changes.